Widget Output Caching

 class Elementor_Test_Widget extends \Elementor\Widget_Base {

-protected function register_controls() {
+protected function register_controls(): void {

 $this->start_controls_section(